Discover all the key data behind the UK's highest yielding property asset

 This has facilitated the largest campus redevelopment boom since the 1960s, with universities using this collateral to increase the appeal of their institutions to national and international students.

-UK student numbers have been on a consistent upwards trajectory for decades, with a increase by 30% in the last decade.
+UK student numbers have been on a consistent upwards trajectory for decades, with an increase of 30% in the last decade.
 Apart from a couple of anomalies – the most recent being after the tuition fee hike in 2012 – growth has been steady and consistent.

 This has included record intake in each of the last four years, while four consecutive years of growth after the onset of the Great Recession in 2008 illustrate the sector’s resilience to wider economic stresses.